eldoy/susana/README.md

 The routes are found in `app/routes` and are yaml files that specify which controller and action belongs to a path.
 The path matchers are the same as used in [Sinatra](http://sinatrarb.com).

 ### Controllers
 Each controller inherits from the application controller and has actions that are are mapped from the routes.
-You can access all of Rack's environment from here, in addition to session, cookie, flash and error objects.
+You can access the Rack request, response and environment from here, in addition to session, cookie, flash and error objects.
 ```ruby
 # Rack request
 req